adrianblakey/slot-car-ecom/README.md

 The default acceleration ramp, DUTY_RATE value is 25 (conservative 2.5%/ms) which leads to 100/2.5=40ms from 0% to 100% throttle.
 This can be easily increased.
 The maximum value is 100, i.e. 10%/ms.

 It's important that increased DUTY_SPUP has much less effect under load.
 In a real life situation, a motor with a relatively significant load simply can't reach maximum RPM in just 40ms.
 Increased acceleration ramping might speed it up a bit, but with a progressively diminishing effect, so care must be taken.
-On the other hand, too rapid power increase often leads to desyncs in some bigger motors (not our case).
+On the other hand, too rapid a power increase often leads to desyncs in some bigger motors (not our case).
 That is why the default value of 2.5%/ms is somewhat conservative as a one size fits all value.

 Why would you want to override DUTY_SPUP?
 Is it not alright for a motor to sync on moderate power?
 Why and how would you want to override DUTY_RATE?
 Is it not alright for a motor to reach its maximum RPM in 40ms (with no load)?
 If it's not, then what time is okay?
 30ms, 20ms?
 Do the calcualation and go from there.